Phoenix summer is coming.

 | Cross-Profile sameAs Coverage | Warning | Facebook, Yelp, Nextdoor, YouTube, BBB, BuildZoom, ContractorsAZ all carry the Turf Monsters presence.
 The on-site Organization schema does not yet list them all in sameAs.
 AI engines cannot resolve your various presences into a single recognized entity. |

-| AI Assistant Live Test | Fail | Tested live on May 21, 2026 against three queries prospects actually run.
+| AI Assistant Live Test | Fail | Tested live on June 18, 2026 against three queries prospects actually run.
 Query one (navigational, 'Turf Monsters Phoenix'): site appears, owner Mike Freeland identified, services and warranty extracted accurately.
 Win.
 Query two (classification, 'best artificial turf installers in Phoenix Arizona 2026'): five competitors named (Arizona Turf Masters, Celebrity Greens, Turfscapes of Arizona, Big Bully Turf, Lanmark Installation).
 Turf Monsters not among them.
 Loss.
 Query three (buyer research, 'does artificial turf get too hot in Arizona summer'): nine competitors cited (Celebrity Greens, East Valley Turf, Arizona Artificial Lawns, Always Green Turf, White Rhino Turf, RE & Sons, Sonoran Landscape Design, CCGrass, RealTurf).
 Turf Monsters not cited, despite the Tiger Turf cooling claim being the cleanest answer to the query in the market.
 Loss.
 One of three. |

 Tracking & Measurement